 Here, we round up some of the best Apple Watch docks and charging stands around.
-Most should be compatible with all generations of the Watch (Series 1 to 6), but be sure to check compatibility before buying.
+Most should be compatible with all generations of the Watch (Series 1 to 6 and Watch SE), but be sure to check compatibility before buying.

 We've also separately rounded up the best Lighting cables.

 Lewis Painter and Simon Jary contributed to this article.